phildavis17/json_memoize/readme.md

 ### Default folder location
 **Warning:** Not recommended

-If neither `cache_folder` nor `app_name` is provided, json_memoize will attempt to create a folder using the name of the file in which the decorator has been invoked. e.g.:
+If neither `cache_folder` nor `app_name` is provided, json_memoize will use its default folder name, yielding a folder structure like ".cache/json_memoize/"

-using `@memozie` in a file called "slow_apis.py" will create a folder structure like ".cache/slow_apis/"

-If no file name can be determined, json_memoize will use a default folder name, like ".cache/default/"

-This is not recommended, as the name of the file is not a reliable source of meaningful information.
-Intermingling cache files from multiple apps risks name collisions, which could cause apps to behave unpredictably.
+This is not recommended, as intermingling cache files from multiple apps risks name collisions, which could cause apps to behave unpredictably.

 ## Naming Cache Files
 By default, json_memoize will create each cache file using the name of the function being memoized, e.g.: